 Air date: July 1, 1960.

-Veronica is not nearly as gentle and loving as Mary is.
+Victoria is not nearly as gentle and loving as Mary is.
 Her persistent, aggressive questioning leads Gregory to finally confess the truth: that he invented Mary out of his imagination.
 In fact, any character he describes into his dictaphone comes to life in the real world.
-When Veronica refuses to believe him, he conjures Mary again.
+When Victoria refuses to believe him, he conjures Mary again.

-- Arbitrary Skepticism: Veronica doesn't believe that Gregory conjured Mary up, even after he describes an elephant in the foyer and one actually appears.
-Then at the end when she sees the envelope with "Veronica West" written on it, she refuses to believe she is Gregory's creation—this after she's both seen the elephant and seen Gregory make Mary appear and disappear.
-Veronica then makes the extremely poor decision to throw it in the fire herself.
+- Arbitrary Skepticism: Victoria doesn't believe that Gregory conjured Mary up, even after he describes an elephant in the foyer and one actually appears.
+Then at the end when she sees the envelope with "Victoria West" written on it, she refuses to believe she is Gregory's creation—this after she's both seen the elephant and seen Gregory make Mary appear and disappear.
+Victoria then makes the extremely poor decision to throw it in the fire herself.

-- Betty and Veronica: Almost literally with Gregory's blond-haired, sweet, loving second creation Mary, and his fiery and demanding first creation Veronica.
-Despite the fact that Veronica is mean and nasty and obviously can't stand him, Gregory picks her, until she makes the decision for herself.
+- Betty and Veronica: Gregory's blond-haired, sweet, loving second creation Mary, and his fiery and demanding first creation Victoria.
+Despite the fact that Victoria is mean and nasty and obviously can't stand him, Gregory picks her, until she makes the decision for herself.

 - Book-Ends: At the beginning Gregory is on the couch as Mary fixes him a martini, and at the end he is again.